Jagel History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Yagel, Jäckel, Jackel, Jäckl, Jäckle, Yagle, Yagl, Yegle, Yegl, Yaegl, Yaegel, Jeckl, Jeckle, Jeckel, Jagl, Jagle, Jagel, Jegel, Jegl, Jegle, Jaeckel, Jaeckl, Jaeckl, Jaegle, Jaegl and many more.

 Early Notables of the Jagel family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Jagel Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Jagel Notables in all our PDF Extended History products and printed products wherever possible.